A Note From the SWB Staff

-Note from the SWB staff: In our village, after you arrive and check-in, you will be placed by one of the camp placer/greeters, except if your RV has already been situated prior to your arrival.
+After you arrive and check-in, you will be placed by one of the camp placer/greeters, except if your RV has already been situated prior to your arrival.
 Many factors go into the placement of RVs in the village when our camp cartographers create the camp map, such as wind barriers, boundary creations, access for pumping/filling, power requirements, arrival/departure maneuvering and sequencing, etc. DO NOT PLACE YOURSELF, even if you see your name on the map and think you know where you are supposed to park.
 Your location may have changed as our Village was being built.
-Park in the check-in parking or on one of our roads (see map) and check in first.
+Park in the check-in parking or on one of our roads (see map), and check in first.
 Your placer will then take you to your assigned location.
-In Spanky’s we have a person who helps arrange RV mates (and ride-shares).
-His name is Rod (aka Amethyst).
-You can contact him if you need an RV roommate or are looking for an RV spot.
-He also helps coordinate ride-shares to/from the playa for Spankers.
-Amethyst email: Izcre8ive@yahoo.com

 Sharing an RV